What is Spotify Supergrouper? How to form your dream band

 “Supergrouper will create a personalised playlist for you that features music from all of your super group artists.
 Plus, you’ll receive a custom card to share with friends and followers on social media,” Spotify says in a post on the For The Record blog.

-So there’s not really any sense of collaboration between this sets of artists and Spotify might have better off billing this as a dream concert line-up.
-It does, after all, help you blend genres you probably wouldn’t get in the same playlist.
+Spotify might have better off billing this as a dream concert line-up.
+It does, after all, help you blend genres you probably wouldn’t get in the same playlist usually.